Coral Way: Geography

 The sub-neighborhoods within Coral Way include: Shenandoah, Silver Bluff, Vizcaya-Roads, Coral Gate, Parkdale-Lyndale, South Miami, Bryan Park, and Golden Pines.

 Coral Gate

 Coral Gate is a smaller sub-neighborhood within the larger Coral Way neighborhood.
 It is roughly located south of SW 16th Street, east of SW 37th Avenue, north of Coral Way and west of SW 32nd Avenue.
 Coral Gate borders Coral Gables to the west and Golden Pines to the south.
 The north and east boundaries of Coral Gate are enclosed by walls or street barriers with all vehicles blocked from entering or exiting through these directions.

 Golden Pines

 Golden Pines is a smaller sub-neighborhood within the larger Coral Way neighborhood.
-It is located east of City of Coral Gables, Florida, bounded by SW 22 St (north), South Dixie Highway. (south), 27 Ave (east) and 37 Ave (west).
+It is located east of Coral Gables], bound by SW 22 St (north), South Dixie Highway. (south), 27 Ave (east) and 37 Ave (west).
 It is located at 25.734°N 80.242°W, with an elevation 10 ft.